The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Ratings: 4.4 on G2

 The interface is beginner-friendly yet powerful.
-The dashboard gives me a bird’s-eye view of my campaigns, top-performing forms, subscriber growth, and essential stats.
+The dashboard provides a birdโs-eye view of my campaigns, top-performing forms, subscriber growth, and essential statistics.

-From here, I can quickly spin up new landing pages, send a one-off broadcast, or set up full-blown automation sequences.
+From here, I can quickly create new landing pages, send a one-off broadcast, or set up comprehensive automation sequences.

 Kit splits its email-sending tools into two main types: Broadcasts (one-time emails) and Sequences (a series of emails sent over time).